Thingvellir

 How to visit Thingvellir?

-Thingvellir National Park is located in the Golden Circle, around 30 miles (50 kilometres) northeast of central Reykjavik, and 37 and 43 miles (60 and 70 km) from Geysir and Gullfoss respectively.
+Thingvellir National Park is located on the Golden Circle, around 30 miles (50 kilometres) northeast of central Reykjavik, and 37 and 43 miles (60 and 70 km) from Geysir and Gullfoss respectively.
 If you're travelling around Iceland by rental car, you can reach one of Thingvellir's many car parks in around 50 minutes from the capital.

 If you'd prefer to let someone else take the wheel, you can book an organised guided tour instead.
 Our Golden Circle Tour includes transport from Reykjavik and an English-speaking guide, allowing you to explore Thingvellir and its nearby attractions in the most convenient and comfortable way